-2.4.1 PRIVATE WASTEWATER TREATMENT
+2.4.1 Private Wastewater Treatment

 Septic systems are commonly used in rural or large lot areas where municipal sanitary sewer is not available.
-Septic systems (also known as private onsite wastewater treatment systems (POWTS)) are regulated under WI COMM-83 and permits are issued by the Wisconsin Department of Commerce and the WI-DNR.
-The Planning Commission estimated that there are 175 households and three businesses served by POWTS in the Town.
+Septic systems are regulated under WI COMM-83 and permits are issued by the Wisconsin Department of Commerce and the WI-DNR.
+All of the Town of Shullsburg wastewater treatment is through private onsite wastewater treatment systems (POWTS), commonly referred to as septic systems.
 Septic systems treat domestic wastewater, which includes domestic activities such as sanitary, bath, laundry, dishwashing, garbage disposal, etc. These systems receive the wastewater that is either retained in a holding tank, or treated and discharged into the soil.
 (Any system with a final discharge upon the ground surface, or discharging directly into surface waters of the state, is subject to DNR regulation.)
 Refer to the Lafayette County Zoning and Sanitation Department, the WI DOC, and the WI DNR for more information on sanitary sewer regulations.